 A project like this is sure to have many stakeholders, such as the audio producers, photo editor, story editors, and more.
-Along with the project editor and design editors, I had to take each team's priorities and combine them into a design that makes sense narratively and visually.
+Along with the project editor and design editors, I had the task of taking each group's priorities and combine them into a purposeful design that makes sense both narratively and visually.

-One priority for the audio producers, for example, was making sure anyone on the page knew they were looking at an audio-first project.
-Our solution involved the following:
+One priority for the audio producers, for example, was making sure readers knew they were looking at an audio-first project.
+My solution involved the following:

-- Incorporating a fixed navigation bar at the top of the page to highlight three big partners: Apple Music, Spotify, and Stitcher.
+- Incorporating a fixed navigation bar at the top of the page to highlight our three biggest partners: Apple Music, Spotify, and Stitcher.

-- Placing "subscribe" buttons at the end of the page that link to different places where you can listen the podcast.
+- Placing "subscribe" buttons at the end of the page that link to different platforms where you can listen to the podcast.